-- ▶ A variable which has possible values in some state space S. We will generally assume that the state space is a subset of the real numbers. - Examples of state spaces used in the course: - $\mathcal{S} = \{1, 2, 3, 4\}.$ - S is all positive integers: $\{1, 2, 3, 4, 5, \dots, \}$. - S is all non-negative real numbers. - ▶ There are probabilities assigned to values and sets of values in the state space. - ▶ We separate between discrete and continuous random variables. - ► For discrete random variables, we assign a probability to each single value in the state space. - ► For continuous random variables, we focus instead of assigning probabilities to intervals of values in the state space. - (We will return shortly with more precise definitions.)
+- A variable which has possible values in some state space S, together with probabilities assigned to values and sets of values in the state space. - ▶ In the course we will generally assume that the state space is a subset of the real numbers.
+Examples: - $\mathcal{S} = \{1, 2, 3, 4\}.$ - \triangleright S is all positive integers: $\{1, 2, 3, 4, 5, \ldots, \}$. - $ightharpoonup \mathcal{S}$ is all non-negative real numbers. - We separate between discrete and continuous random variables. - ► For discrete random variables, we assign a probability to each single value in the state space. - For continous random variables, we focus instead of assigning probabilities to intervals of values in the state space. - ▶ (We will return shortly with more precise definitions.)